WebDevJahir/google-sheet-backend/README.md

-# Project: Google Sheets Integration App
+# Project: Google Sheets Integration App - Backend

 **Objective**: Create an app that integrates seamlessly with Google Sheets.
 This app will allow users to view, add, edit, and delete data within a Google Sheet directly from the app.
 It will feature real-time syncing and a clean, user-friendly interface.